 It changes your perspective when you know who's in control.
+The hymnwriter said it well:

-To borrow from the hymnwriter: "Rejoice the Lord is King, your Lord and King adore!
+Rejoice the Lord is King, your Lord and King adore!
 Rejoice, give thanks, and sing, and triumph evermore.
 Lift up your heart, lift up your voice!
-Rejoice, again I say, rejoice!"
-And that brings us to scene #4.
+Rejoice, again I say, rejoice!
+And that brings us to the final scene.

 IV.
-Scene #4: We see the right response (10-12).
+The right response (10-12)